kabaros/kabaros/README.md

 Get in touch info@nyala.dev.

+--

-_also part of [dhis2](https://dhis2.org/) - the world's largest free open-source health information system_
+_also proud to be part of the team at [dhis2](https://dhis2.org/) - the world's largest free open-source health information system_